 The widespread and diverse genus of walnut

 The term walnut can refer to any tree belonging to the genus of Juglans.
-While all these trees actually bear different names, their common denominator comes from their seeds – walnuts.
+While all these trees bear different names, their common denominator comes from their seeds – walnuts.

 There are 21 different species of walnut trees, ranging all across the world – from North America and Canada, Europe, Central and Northern Asia, as well as Japan, all the way to Argentina and its neighbouring countries in the southern hemisphere.

 Although walnut trees are widespread and relatively common all around the world, walnut timber is one of the most luxurious and expensive non-exotic woods available on the market.
-Prized for its incredible hardness and durability, as well as its intricate and complex grains and colouring, walnut has been the staple of luxurious woodwork for centuries.
+Prized for its incredible hardness and durability, as well as its intricate and complex grains and colouring, walnut has been the staple of the luxurious woodwork for centuries.
 The timber of choice for gun makers, it’s one of the most popular choices for premium rifle and shotgun stocks.

 The dense and intricate grains found in walnut also make this tree a favourite among prestige car manufacturers and luxury cabinet makers.